 The Once-ler from Dr. Seuss's The Lorax is most definitely this, although he does tell his story for a small fee.

-The Millenium saga, by Stieg Larrson, has a recurring secondary hikikomori character with the class-A hacker Plague, who suffers from social seclusion at a point that he is officially recognised as "socially incompetent" by the State and given a disability allowance.
+The Millenium saga, by Stieg Larrson, has a recurring secondary hikikomori character with the class-A hacker Plague, who suffers from social seclusion at a point that he is officially recognized as "socially incompetent" by the State and given a disability allowance.

-Mommy is one in the beginning of The Fire Us Trilogy.
+Mommy is one in the beginning of The Fire-Us Trilogy.
 This causes problems when the family has to leave home.

 The Protagonist in The Chronicles of Thomas Covenant is an example of this, hiding himself away from the world after developing leprosy.